-- a.
+- c.
 The Custodian may amend the custodial account (including retroactive amendments) by delivering to the depositor written notice of such amendment setting forth the substance and effective date of the amendment.
-The depositor shall be deemed to have consented to any such amendment not objected to in writing by the depositor within thirty (30) days of receipt of the notice, provided that no amendment shall cause or permit any part of the assets of the custodial account to be diverted to purposes other than for the exclusive benefit of the depositor or his or her beneficiaries. - The depositor may terminate the custodial account at any time by delivering to the Custodian a written notice of such termination. - c.
-The custodial account shall automatically terminate upon distribution to the depositor or his or her beneficiaries of its entire balance.
+The depositor shall be deemed to have consented to any such amendment not objected to in writing by the depositor within thirty (30) days of receipt of the notice, provided that no amendment shall cause or permit any part of the assets of the custodial account to be diverted to purposes other than for the exclusive benefit of the depositor or their beneficiaries. - d.
+The depositor may terminate the custodial account at any time by delivering to the Custodian a written notice of such termination. - The custodial account shall automatically terminate upon distribution to the depositor or their beneficiaries of its entire balance.